 This question can bring you straight into the practice of mindfulness – so long as you don’t answer it.

-By asking the question, you step out of habitual responses for that moment – out of the light trance in which we all spend a good deal of time.
+By asking the question, you step out of habitual responses for that moment – out of the wandering mind and preoccupations in which we all spend a good deal of time.

 Why not answer the question?
 Because you ask the question only in order to come out of that light trance.
 If you need to change the quality you are bringing to the moment you will realise this instantly, in my experience, and will alter your approach without needing to analyse.